 Before InvestUS Steven Wright co-founded Cherish Wealth Management who became FCA regulated in 2010 through its principal company Shah Wealth Management.
 Wright left the company in 2011.

 Cherish Wealth are known to have recommended several high-risk investments to clients, including InvestUS.
-They also had a relationship with unregulated introducer company Avacade.

 Both Cherish Wealth and Shah Wealth went into liquidation in 2016.